Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

-We study sheared assemblies of $N$ soft repulsive ABPs, located in positions $\{\bm r_i\}_{i=1}^N$ in a $V=L^3$ cubic box with PBC.
-Their dynamics is overdamped and follows
+In our simulations, $N$ soft repulsive ABPs are placed at positions $\{\bm r_i\}_{i=1}^N$ in a $V=L^3$ cubic box with periodic boundary conditions.
+They self-propel along their orientations $\bm n_i$ (with $|\bm n_i|=1$), with a speed $v_0$.
+Their otherwise overdamped Brownian dynamics obeys

-Particles are self-propelled along their orientations $\bm n_i$ (with $|\bm n_i|=1$), with a speed $v_0$.
-Interaction forces derive from a harmonic repulsive pair potential $V(r)~=~\epsilon~(1-r/a)^2~\Theta(a-r)$, $\Theta(r)$ being the Heaviside step function.
-We consider a 50:50 bidisperse mixture of $N=10^3$ particles with diameter ratio $a_B/a_A=\sqrt{2}$ to suppress crystallization \cite{ikeda2012unified, olsson2007critiical-scaling-of-shear-viscosity-at-the-jamming-transition}.
-Both $\bm \xi_i$ and $\bm \nu_i$ are Gaussian white noises of zero mean and unit variance, $D_t=\mu k_BT$ is the (bare) translational diffusion coefficient and $D_r$ the rotational diffusivity fixed at $D_r=3D_t/a_A^2$.
-With this choice, $T\to 0$ corresponds to infinite persistence.
-To further explore the athermal case, $T=0$, we fix $D_t=0$ and vary $D_r$ independently.
-The term $\dot{\gamma}y_i\bm e_x$, together with Lees-Edwards boundary conditions imposes a linear velocity profile to the particles with slope $\dot{\gamma}$, the shear rate (see Fig. \ref{fig:phasediagram}(b)) \cite{lees1972computer, allen-tildesley2017computer-simulation-of-liquids}.
-The translational part of Eq.\eqref{eq:eom} is integrated by an Euler-Mayurama scheme and the rotational part using the algorithm described in \cite{raible2004langevin-equation-rotation} (see \cite{SM} for details).
+The interaction forces derive from a harmonic repulsive pair potential $V(r)~=~\epsilon~(1-r/a)^2~\Theta(a-r)$, where $\Theta(r)$ denotes the Heaviside step function.
+To suppress crystallization we consider 50:50 bidisperse mixtures of $N=10^3$ particles with diameters $a$ and $\sqrt{2}\,a$, respectively \cite{ikeda2012unified, olsson2007critiical-scaling-of-shear-viscosity-at-the-jamming-transition}.
+Both $\bm \xi_i$ and $\bm \nu_i$ are Gaussian white noises of zero mean and unit variance, $D_t=\mu k_BT$ is the (bare) translational diffusion coefficient, and $D_r$ the rotational diffusivity fixed to $D_r=3D_t/a^2$.
+With this choice of parametrization, the limit $v_0\to 0$ corresponds to a passive Brownian suspension, for which the fluctuation-dissipation theorem is satisfied.
+We impose a linear velocity profile on the particles and apply Lees-Edwards boundary conditions (see Fig.~\ref{fig:phasediagram}(b)) \cite{lees1972computer, allen-tildesley2017computer-simulation-of-liquids}.
+The translational part of Eq.~\eqref{eq:eom} is integrated by an Euler-Mayurama scheme and the rotational part using the algorithm described in \cite{raible2004langevin-equation-rotation} (see \cite{SM} for details).